Updated on January 21, 2025

 CONS of task capacity planning

-Hours capacity planning is your next step-up in accuracy from task capacity.
-Rather than just measuring tasks, hours capacity planning will help you calculate the time it will for each project item (contract line) per month, per role and resource.
+Hours-based capacity planning is your next step-up in accuracy from planning with task capacity.
+Rather than just measuring tasks, hours capacity planning will help you calculate the time it will take for each project item (contract line) per month, per role, and per resource.

 If it’s important for you to know capacity down to the nearest hour, this is the option for you.
 Larger teams and bigger project budgets usually necessitate hours capacity planning, as do projects with longer timeframes.